Amymone: As a Danaid

 According to Apollodorus, she is the wife of Prince Enceladus, whom she slew on their wedding night.
 This would have made her one of the 49 Danaids who killed their husbands, with only Hypermnestra refusing.
 However, she has also been named as the innocent Danaid who refused to kill her husband, therefore either making Amymone and Hypermnestra the same figure, or replacing Hypermnestra.
 In this version of the myth, her husband would have been Lynceus and she would have given birth to Abas, the first of the Danaid Dynasty that led to Perseus, the legendary founder of Mycenae.

 Amymone is represented by a water pitcher, a reminder of the sacred springs and lake of Lerna and of the copious wells that made Argos the "well-watered" and, by contrast, a reminder that her sisters were forever punished in Tartarus for their murderous crimes by being forever forced to carry a jug to fill a bathtub (pithos) without a bottom (or with a leak) to wash away their sins.

 Daughter of Inachus

 A naiad daughter of Inachus, sister of Messeis, Io and Hyperia, shares her name.
-The two Amymone might have been conflagrated at a time.
+The two Amymone might have been conflated at a time.